sph-mn/sph-sp/readme.md

 ./exe/install
 ```

-first argument to `exe/install` is the destination path prefix, for example `./exe/install /tmp`.
+first argument to `exe/install` can be the destination path prefix, for example `./exe/install /tmp`.
 there is also exe/install-extended which can symlink files but needs [sph-lib](https://github.com/sph-mn/sph-lib)

 installed files